marciliocn/void-installer/README.md

 - Automated process installation for Void Linux UEFI MUSL
 - Doesn't install any Desktop Environment
 - ~~Doesn't set up a common user~~
-- Options for custom install in `install-musl.sh` header
+- Options for custom install in `installer.sh` header
 - Formating `/` with `xfs filesystem`
 - With `GIT` and `GRUB`
 - Enable automatically DHCP, Firewall and SSH server daemons (and internet working on next reboot)